As a property manager, there are plenty of certifications and licenses out there for you to consider.

 1. Certified Apartment Manager (CAM Designation)

 If so, this is the best certification for you.
-Earning your CAM credential allows you to build on your ability to manage an apartment community, and then get professionally recognized for it.
+Earning your CAM certification allows you to build on your ability to manage an apartment community and then get professionally recognized for it.

 This certification program is available online and is awarded by the National Apartment Association (NAA).